Predators add Stamkos, Marchessault in blockbuster moves; NHL teams drop $900M in free agent frenzy

 Chicago and Washington were among the busiest teams.

-The Blackhawks signed forwards Tyler Bertuzzi (four years, $22 million), Teuvo Teravainen (three years, $16.2 million), Craig Smith (one year, $1 million) and goaltender Laurent Brossoit (two years, $6.6 million).
+The Blackhawks signed forwards Tyler Bertuzzi (four years, $22 million), Teuvo Teravainen (three years, $16.2 million), Craig Smith (one year, $1 million), defenseman Alex Martinez (one year, $4 million) and goaltender Laurent Brossoit (two years, $6.6 million).

-The Capitals followed through on GM Brian MacLellan's plan to change their mix on the blue line, acquiring Jakob Chychrun from Ottawa for fellow defenseman Nick Jensen and a 2026 third-round pick.
-They also signed 29-year-old defenseman Matt Roy to a six-year contract worth $34.5 million and added depth forward Brandon Duhaime.
-The Caps earlier made separate trades for center Pierre-Luc Dubois and goaltender Logan Thompson.
+The Capitals, beyond trading for Jakob Chychrun, continued their roster overhaul by signing defenseman Matt Roy to a six-year contract worth $34.5 million and forwards Brandon Duhaime (two years, $3.7 million) and Taylor Raddysh (one year, $1 million).
+They recently made separate trades for center Pierre-Luc Dubois and goaltender Logan Thompson.

 AP NHL: https://apnews.com/hub/nhl